tyreer/JavaScript30/WesBos_JS30_Notes5.md

   slider.scrollLeft = scrollLeft - walk;
 });
 ```
-+ _e.pageX - slider.offsetLeft_ means where the mousedown occured minus the context of the div's offset on the page
++ _e.pageX - slider.offsetLeft_ = where the mousedown occurred minus the context of the div's offset on the page

+### 27 - Video Speed Controller